As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 No matter where you are during the summer vacation, try to set yourself a daily allowance and try not to go over.
-You might wish to get a small notebook you can carry around with you easily so you can keep track of what you are spending when you are out with the kids.
+You might wish to get a small notebook you can carry around with you easily to keep track of what you are spending when you are out with the kids.

 Summer camps such as the Y enroll early, sometimes as early as January depending on the facility.
 They also offer scholarships, but you need to apply in advance.
 The same is true for their sleepaway camps.
 Check to see if your child is old enough for a sleepaway.
 Room and board will be included, as all activities.